warofdots/website-v2/README.md

+## This README is AI generated because yes.
 # War of Dots - React + Vite

 A modern React conversion of the War of Dots website, built with Vite for optimal performance and developer experience.